How To Move Heavy Furniture By Yourself: 19 Ways to DIY

 • How to carry heavy things upstairs?

-When moving furniture upstairs, It's crucial to have a partner to help maneuver the furniture around corners and up the steps.
+When moving furniture upstairs, it's crucial to have a partner to help maneuver the furniture around corners and up the steps.
 If the item is excessively heavy or bulky, consider using a furniture dolly to roll it up to the base of the stairs.

 • How can we judge if a piece of furniture is too heavy for us without lifting it?